AignerD/AignerD/README.md

 ## ✨ Fun Facts
 - I love solving puzzles—whether they're on a screen or on paper.
-- When I'm not coding, you might find me hiking, reading, or tinkering with new gadgets.
+- When I'm not coding, you might find me binge watching, gaming, or tinkering with new gadgets.

 ---